dgraph-io/dgraph/wiki/content/deploy/index.md

 ### Cluster setup

 In this setup, we are going to deploy 1 Zero node and 3 Server nodes.
-We start Zero with `--replicas 3` flag, so all data would be replicated on each of 3 Server nodes.
+We start Zero with `--replicas 3` flag, so all data would be replicated on each of the 3 Server nodes.

 {{% notice "note" %}} Ideally you should have atleast three worker nodes as part of your Kubernetes cluster so that each Dgraph Server runs on a separate node.{{% /notice %}}